Skip to player

 01:15

-true but we got the evidence when people started donating to the crowd funder and and it was an amazing
+true but we got the evidence when people started donating to the crowd funder and it was an amazing

 01:22